MoonriseSoftwareCalifornia/Cosmos.Cms/Documentation/Content/Editors/Creating-with-VS-Code.md

 Now complete the following steps:

 * Rename your `index.html` page to something like `original-index.html`.
-* Copy the layout you exported before into the project and rename it to `index.html'.
+* Rename the layout file to `index.html'.
 * Copy the React code from  `original-index.html` and put it in your new `index.html` making sure the uneditable areas are not changed.
 * Build and start your app to see the results.